 Contact these trade show attendees using your Facebook and Twitter accounts and encourage them to visit your booth.
 Start tweeting and posting updates about the event well in advance using the official Twitter handle and Facebook hashtag for the show.
 A single creative Facebook post or a tweet can attract lot of people to your booth, thereby helping you gain leads.

-Influencers are people with a high klout score and thousands of followers.
+Influencers are people on social media with thousands of followers.
 Before the trade show, identify and start networking with the influencers in your industry.
 Ask them to share your content within their networks and invite them to your booth.
 If they tweet or comment about your trade show participation on their personal social profiles, it will drive a huge amount of traffic to your booth.

 You can even search for bloggers writing about the trade show and send them a personal invitation to attend your booth.